This post contains affiliate links.

 Tofu

-Tofu can be used in a decent buttermilk replacement.
-You can easily make this into a vegan buttermilk substitute by using water or a plant based drink (almond, oat, etc) instead of milk.
+Tofu can be used as a decent buttermilk replacement.
+You can easily make this into a vegan buttermilk substitute by using water or a plant-based drink (almond, oat, etc) instead of milk.
 We suggest using silken tofu as its smooth texture mimics buttermilk fairly well.

 Blend the milk, tofu, and salt in your blender until smooth.
 Add the acid (vinegar or lemon juice) and blend again briefly.
 Let the mixture sit for 5 – 10 minutes.